marksjr/add-video-channel-list/README.md

 Demo Video: https://youtu.be/CirvBKbGvNM

-You can add a list of hls channels or videos and play without using database, in protect.php file you can add your domain to block iframe on unauthorized domains.
+You can add a list of hls channels(hls-m3u8) or videos (mp4) and play without using database, in protect.php file you can add your domain to block iframe on unauthorized domains.